 But the change may arise under other circumstances.
 There may be an especial and local cause to determine the deposit of oil in any particular tissue.
-The lung, the brain, the kidney, or a portion of muscular fibre, may become charged with oil globules, in consequence of a morbid action limited to the part itself.
-Extreme fatty change is often found in the superficial fibres of the heart, under the influence of pericarditis, while the deeper fibres escape.
+The lung, the brain, the kidney, or a portion of muscular fibre, may become charged with oil globules, in consequence of a morbid Extreme fatty change action limited to the part itself. is often found in the superficial fibres of the heart, under the influence of pericarditis, while the deeper fibres